 There are lots of places where you can learn to code for free.
-With the boom in using website builders, people are turning to learning code to build and enhance their websites even more.
+With the boom in using website builders, people are turning to learn code to build and enhance their websites even more.
 People who know code already, are in a similar profession or are professionals, have been creating resources for many years in order to help others.

 Who can learn to code?